• About

 Shakshuka Eggs With Potato Hash

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Print Recipe

 Shakshuka is one of those dishes that everyone adds their own touch to.
 I used to love the basic version with just tomatoes and onions, but over the years, my family's adapted the recipe where we make it with a shredded potato hash.
-These shakshouka eggs with potato hash are such a lifesaver for those lazy weekend mornings where you want to have a big indulgent breakfast without putting in the effort.
+These shakshouka eggs with potato hash are such a lifesaver for those lazy weekend mornings when you want to have a big, indulgent breakfast without putting in the effort.

 My family LOVES this shakshuka recipe because it only takes around 25 minutes to prep and cook, it's a super fun sharing dish, and it's absolutely delicious.
 I love making it on lazy Saturdays with some fresh Egyptian Baladi bread from the bakery across the street, or with some homemade crunchy pita chips.